 Health Care Costs

-On out-of-pocket costs and premiums, I support restructuring our current rebate system so that individuals can benefit from the discounts manufacturers and middlemen negotiate behind closed doors.
-I also support expanding the scope of qualifying health savings account expenses, so that they can apply to premiums and direct primary care costs.
+I support restructuring our current rebate system so that individuals can benefit from the discounts manufacturers and middlemen negotiate behind closed doors.
+I also support expanding the scope of qualifying health savings account expenses so they can be applied to premiums and direct primary care costs.
 I have introduced a bill to add transparency and lower out-of-pocket costs by requiring insurance companies to include any rebates in the prices they charge the consumer at the pharmacy counter.
-This way, even in an overly complex prescription drug market, the patient can benefit from lower costs.=
+This way, even in an overly complex prescription drug market, the patient can benefit from lower costs.

 As a member of the Senate HELP Committee, I will continue to push the Administration and Congress to act to reverse this deadly trend.
 I introduced the Ending New Nicotine Dependencies (ENND) Act, which permanently bans flavors, ensures vaping cartridges are tamper-proof, and funds a robust public education campaign by applying the existing tobacco excise tax to e-cigarettes.

+On December 20, 2020, my bipartisan Tobacco to 21 legislation became law, prohibiting the sale of tobacco products, including e-cigarettes, to anyone under the age of 21.
 Congress should also pass the Smoke-Free Schools Act, a bill I’m cosponsoring that would update the existing ban on tobacco use in schools and childcare facilities to include vaping and e-cigarette use.
-On December 20, the President signed into law Tobacco 21 legislation, which I helped introduce, to raise the federal minimum age for purchasing tobacco products to 21 years of age.